userfrosting/learn/pages/20.going-live/04.unix-primer-ubuntu/docs.md

 - **Group**: `r-x`.
 The owning group (`alex`) has read and execute permissions for this file.
 - **Other**: `r--`.
 Other users only have read permissions for this file.

->>> "User" in this context refers to the _operating system's_ users.
+[notice]"User" in this context refers to the _operating system's_ users.
 User accounts in your UserFrosting application are **not** users on the operating system.
-Visitors to your website can only interact with the files on your machine through the webserver and your application.
+Visitors to your website can only interact with the files on your machine through the webserver and your application.[/notice]

 #### Changing the owning user/group for a file